urol-e5/protocols/2020-01-07-Cell_Density-Protocol.md

 2. <a name="Protocol"></a> **Protocol**
 <img src="https://github.com/urol-e5/protocols/blob/master/images/hema1.png?raw=true" width="200" />

+**Note: Coverslip is specially designed and weighted and no others can be substituted or the volume of the counting cell is not correct**
 	- Clean hemacytometer and coverslip with DI water by squirting and wiping with a kimwipe.
 Place on microscope stand, turn on microscope, and visually inspect to make sure no cells are visible on grid.
 	- Vortex sample to homogenize.
 	- Use a glass pipet to mix sample by pipetting up and down, then take a small amount and load one side of hemacytometer until liquid front completely moves across the glass slide.